jdlich/cas-docs/content/chapters/03-features.md

 This chapter is intended to help you understand what features the CAS server product can provide.
 A subsequent chapter discusses configuration of these features -- this chapter is just the tour of what there is to configure.

-<p class="note">Editorial note: alas, that subsequent chapter is still to be written!</p>
+<p class="note">EDITOR NOTE: alas, that subsequent chapter is still to be written!</p>

 (There's also a [four-page PDF][cas-product-brochure] that may meet your glossy brochure needs.)